noiseprotocol/noise_spec/noise.md

 After the handshake is complete you call `EndHandshake()` which returns two kernels, the first for encrypting transport messages from initiator to responder, and the second for messages in the other direction.
+Transport messages are encrypted and decrypted by calling `kernel.Encrypt()` and `kernel.Decrypt()`.

 3.4.
 Session state and methods
 ------------------------------